Tour starts on every single SATURDAY between March 24 and October 20.

 2. How many people are normally included on a tour?

-- We cannot guarantee an exact number per tour.
-Normally it ranges from 10 to 25 people per group, but these numbers can vary greatly depending on the time of the year.
-In summer, groups tend to be larger as this is a popular time of year, while the winter season usually attracts less people, thus smaller groups are formed.
-There are certain tours that combine travelers if the destinations follow the same routes, e.g. you may be on a 10-day tour package with companions travelling on a 5-day package.
-The tour will cover the same areas and the 5-day package guests will break off thereafter.
+We cannot guarantee an exact number per tour.
+Normally, it ranges from 10 to 25 people per group, but these numbers can vary greatly depending on the time of year.
+In summer, groups tend to be larger as this is a popular time of year, while the winter season usually attracts fewer people, thus smaller groups are formed.
+There are certain tours that combine travelers if the destinations follow the same routes; e.g., you may be on a 10-day tour package with companions traveling on a 5-day package.
+The tour will cover the same areas, and the 5-day package guests will break off thereafter.
 Also, more people may be joining in for the other part of the package.

-3. Is there is a guide/tour leader in the bus?
+3. Is there a guide or tour leader on the bus?

 - Yes.
-An accompanying guide (tour leader) usually travels with the group during the entire tour.
+An accompanying guide (tour leader) always travels with the group during the entire tour.
 An exception may occur when there are minimal numbers signed up for a particular tour.
-These small groups will travel with an experienced, English-speaking driver/guide.
+These small groups will travel with an experienced, English-speaking driver-guide.
 In all major cities, we use local professionals and licensed guides.

 4. What languages do the guides use?

-- English and Spanish.
+English and Spanish.
 All our tour guides speak both languages fluently.
 If a tour group consists of an English-speaking group only, the tour will run in English.
-But most of the tours will have both English and Spanish (from Latin and Central America) passengers, so the guides will explain in English and then in Spanish.
+But most of the tours will have both English and Spanish (from Latin America and Central America) passengers, so the guides will explain in both languages.

 5. Do your tours run during certain times of the year?

-- Most of our tours run all year long.
-Some tours, e.g., those running to the northern regions of Spain, only run from March till October.
-Each tour’s description provides all the relevant information needed.
-For example: ''Sundays all year'' means that a tour will start on every Sunday of the year, regardless of the numbers.
-Just look up at the Calendar the specific dates Sundays are falling on and make sure you arrive a day before.
+Most of our tours run all year.
+Some tours, e.g., those running to the northern regions of Spain, only run from March until October.
+Each tour's description provides all the relevant information needed.
+For example, ''Sundays all year'' means that a tour will start on every Sunday of the year, regardless of the numbers.
+Just look up the calendar for the specific dates Sundays are falling on, and make sure you arrive in Spain a day before.

 6. What cities do the tours start from?

-- Tours start from Madrid or Barcelona.
+Tours start in Madrid or Barcelona.

 7. Where are the meeting points for the tours?

-- In Madrid, it is Calle Ferraz 3 (Ferraz str., 3).
+In Madrid, it is Calle Ferraz 3 (Ferraz Str., 3).
 This meeting point is in the city center, right off Plaza España.

-- In Barcelona, it is in the reception of the Hotel ''Catalunya Barcelona 505'' (Carrer de Muntaner, 505, 08022, Barcelona).
+In Barcelona, it is in the reception of the Hotel ''Catalunya Barcelona 505'' (Carrer de Muntaner, 505, 08022, Barcelona).

-8. Do you pick up from the hotels on the first day of the tour?
+8. Do you pick them up from the hotels on the first day of the tour?

-- By default, no. We do not pick up from hotels because that would delay the tour launch time.
-However – if your hotel is enroute, using the same bus route on launch day, we will pick you up.
-A week before travel, we require the name of your hotel in Madrid, and will inform you if you can be picked up directly from your hotel or need to head over to the meeting point at 7.45am.
+By default, no. We do not pick up from hotels because that would delay the tour launch time.
+However, if your hotel is en route, using the same bus route on launch day, we will pick you up.
+A week before travel, we require the name of your hotel in Madrid and will inform you if you can be picked up directly from your hotel or need to head over to the meeting point at 7.45 a.m.

 In Barcelona, the meeting point is always in the reception of the ''Catalunya Barcelona 505'' hotel.